nitinsxngh/ilc-resume-builder-client/PRODUCTION_DEPLOYMENT.md

 This guide covers deploying both the frontend and backend to production.

+> **⚠️ Note**: This application now supports **unified deployment** where both frontend and backend run on a single server.
+This is the **recommended approach** as it simplifies deployment and reduces infrastructure complexity.
+See [UNIFIED_DEPLOYMENT.md](./UNIFIED_DEPLOYMENT.md) for the unified deployment guide.

+The sections below describe the legacy separate deployment approach, which is still supported but not recommended for new deployments.

 ## Prerequisites

 1. **MongoDB Atlas** - Database configured and accessible